MahiRavanKRG/LiveWordSearch/README.md

 ### Result
 Currently Exploreing to make the UI richer by giving it a more useful make over.
 This has been successfully converted into a command-line Interface like application, that works 100% offline.
 However, its full of bugs and barely reliable.
-This works so Currently I should focus on GUI
+This works so Currently I should focus on GUI [GUI-BRANCH].